sweetpotatopress/astro/README.md

-astrology charts in the terminal/tty
+fast astrology charts in the terminal/tty

 ![picture of the chart with the planet table open](https://i.postimg.cc/gjz4c9Xm/screenshot.png)